how to take the slow train to thazi

 There are switchbacks here on this route, like there were when we took the train over the Gokteik Viaduct – another must do train trip we heard of from the ManfromSeat61.
 It’s quite lovely countryside here.

-And so it goes on until we arrive, on time, into Thazi at 1900.
-Our friendly conductor waylays another man (randomly it seems) and tells him (we assume) that he has to take us to the ticket office to get a ticket to Naypyidaw, that we want to catch the express train.
-So we do as we’re told and trot off following him and buy a ticket.
+And so it goes on, until we arrive, on time into Thazi at 19:00.
+Our friendly conductor waylays another man (randomly it seems) and tells him (we assume) that he has to take us to the ticket office to get a ticket to Naypyidaw, and that we want to catch the express train.
+So we do as we’re told and trot off following him to buy a ticket.

 We receive a fee when you get a quote from World Nomads using our affiliate links.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.